 Meanwhile, Siluca is busy advancing LGBT causes.
 Yeah, that’s right.
 I made the same joke on Twitter.
 I’m not funny enough to come up with two different jokes.

-I like how this guy meets some strange girl for the first time ever, steals a guy’s territory that same day, and it still has sunken in what he’s done.
+I like how this guy meets some strange girl for the first time ever, steals a guy’s territory that same day, and it still hasn’t sunken in what he’s done.

 Something something libertarians.

 Something something socialism.